Solid Lubricant Additives

 Electrical Equipment

-Bearings and sliding contacts in electric motors, generators, and switchgear where conductive MoS₂ or graphite would cause insulation breakdown or short circuits.
+Bearings and sliding contacts in electric motors, generators, and switchgear where conductive MoS₂ or graphite could cause insulation breakdown or short circuits.

-Forging lubricants, hot-pressing compounds, and sintering aids for steel, titanium, and aluminum alloy manufacturing at temperatures exceeding 500°C.
+Forging lubricants, hot-pressing compounds, and sintering aids for steel, titanium, and aluminum alloy manufacturing at elevated process temperatures.

 Ceramics & Semiconductor

-Release agent and lubricant in ceramic pressing, semiconductor wafer processing, and refractory manufacturing.
-Chemical inertness prevents contamination.
+Release agent and lubricant in ceramic pressing, semiconductor wafer processing, and refractory manufacturing where chemical inertness helps reduce contamination risk.

 Dry lubricant additive in PTFE, nylon, PEEK, and other engineering polymer composites for bearing and bushing applications requiring low friction without discoloration.